 The type of battery, as well as the number of motors, have an effect on flight time.
 The more motors on a drone and the bigger it's surface area, the more power it will require to maintain it in the air.

 As a result, it must draw additional power from the battery.
 The same applies to batteries: the larger battery will have more capacity, and it can store more power which in turn will potentially translate into a longer flight time.

 Many drone users use multiple additional things with their drones, such as external antennas, sensors, external coolers, and much more.
 The weight of these add-ons can have a big impact on your drone's overall performance, as the more weight, the harder it will be to lift up, which results in less flight time.

 This should always be taken into consideration when choosing additional equipment.
 If you want your drone to perform longer, you should try to keep the weight of your drone at the minimum possible.

-There are few new-age drones that can fly for over 50 minutes in one single charge. listed below are the drones with a few of the best battery life,
+There are few new-age drones that can fly for over 50 minutes on one single charge.
+Listed below are the drones with a few of the best battery life:

 If you want to increase the flight time of your drone, try these ideas.
 You can also purchase a more powerful battery for your device, as well as consider adding propellers with higher RPMs to get that extra mph when it needs just an inch or two more in height before landing.

 This article, "What to do to increase the flight time of the drone?" provided readers with a list of tips for extending battery life.
 Some suggestions were as simple as turning off unnecessary features on your device, while others involved purchasing more powerful batteries and replacing old ones before they die.

 It is important to take care of your equipment so that you can have an enjoyable flying experience without interruption from low power or other problems.
 I hope you liked the article, please leave your comments.